 In our region we have regulations and restrictions which need to be considered before lighting an open fire.

-Before you have an open fire which includes braziers, please contact Environment Canterbury (ECan).
+Before you have an open fire which includes braziers, please contact Environment Canterbury (external link) (ECan).

 Residents should try to minimise nuisance to neighbours by advising them beforehand and checking wind directions.
 For complaints about air pollution from fires, contact Environment Canterbury Regional Council's Customer Services line on 0800 324 636 or on the pollution hotline 0800 76 55 88.